 Elevation FAQs - 42 Found

-The area of coverage of any particular NED layer is generally determined by the availability of source elevation data of similar or higher resolution.
+The area of coverage of any particular 3DEP DEM product is generally determined by the availability of source elevation data of similar or higher resolution.
 For example, the 1/3 arc-second layer is available for only the portions of Alaska where higher resolution lidar or IfSAR elevation sources exist.
-The 1/9 arc-second layer is available in the US only where high-resolution, high-accuracy lidar or photogrammetric collections have been performed.
-The coverage of these higher resolution layers continually increases as new elevation data are collected and added to the NED.
+The 1/9 arc-second layer is available in the CONUS only where high-resolution, high-accuracy lidar or photogrammetric collections have been performed.
+The coverage of these higher resolution layers continually increases as new 3DEP-quality data are acquired.

-The NED spatial metadata is the most current and reliable source for information regarding available coverage for each of the NED layers described below.
-Spatial metadata may be downloaded from the NED Spatial Metadata web page.
+The 3DEP product spatial metadata is the most current and reliable source for information regarding available coverage for each of the DEM layers described below.
+Spatial metadata may be downloaded from the Metadata web page.

-- The NED 1/3 arc-second dataset covers the conterminous United States, Hawaii, areas of Alaska, and Territorial Islands of the US.
+- The 1/3 arc-second dataset covers the conterminous United States, Hawaii, areas of Alaska, and the Territorial Islands of the US.

-- The NED 1/9 arc-second dataset covers areas of the conterminous United States and limited areas of Alaska.
+- The 1/9 arc-second dataset covers areas of the conterminous United States and limited areas of Alaska.